XSans0/WeebX-Clang/README.md

 # What's new?
-October 2023
+January 2024
+* Rewrite build scripts
+* Update binutils to 2.41
-* Build Clang-17.x
+* Build Clang-18.x
-* Stop Build Clang-16.x
+* Stop Build Clang-17.x
-* Cleanup repository.
-Delete All Clang-16.x release, Except Clang-16.0.6
+* Cleanup github release, Delete Clang-18.0.0git, Clang-18.0.0

 # How to use?
 * Example using the latest clang